 What are STPs?

-What do they mean for the NHS?
+What do STPs mean for the NHS?

 This shift reflects a growing consensus within the NHS that more integrated models of care are required to meet the changing needs of the population.
 In practice, this means different parts of the NHS and social care system working together to provide more co-ordinated services to patients – for example, by GPs working more closely with hospital specialists, district nurses and social workers to improve care for people with long-term conditions.

-It also recognises that the growing financial problems in different parts of the NHS can’t be addressed in isolation.
+It also recognises that growing financial problems in different parts of the NHS can’t be addressed in isolation.
 Instead, providers and commissioners are being asked to come together to manage the collective resources available for NHS services for their local population.
 In some cases this may lead to ‘system control totals’ – in other words, financial targets – being applied to local areas by NHS England and NHS Improvement.

 This all represents a very new way of working for the NHS.
 At The King’s Fund we’ve argued that taking a place-based approach to planning and delivering health and social care services is the right thing to do.
 This should also include collaboration with other services and sectors beyond the NHS to focus on the broader aim of improving population health and wellbeing – not just on delivering better quality and more sustainable health care services.